cpadilla/christofer-rocks/src/blog/2021/10/1/Life-Update-Seattle.md

 <div class="info"><p><b>Fun Fact:</b> Actually, in reviewing my emails as I was preparing to write this article, I realized that this was the same recruiter who I had had a conversation with back in July of 2020.
 At the time, I was looking for a job after losing my job at RP Funding.
 I just got a job offer from nCino, however, so I decided to not proceed to the technical part of the interview but told my recruiter that I would like to stay in touch in the future.</p><p>This was before I set up my blog towards the end of 2020, so there is some missing history there.</p></div>

 This wasn't the first time I had tried to apply to a big tech company.
 In fact, when talking to my recruiter once, I asked what about my resume made me stand out to him as a potential candidate.
-He told me I had a good resume but that it was also based on positive feedback from my the last time I had interviewed.
+He told me I had a good resume but that it was also based on positive feedback from the last time I interviewed.

 I was a bit surprised by this and thought back to when the last time that was, since it surely would have been during my early college years.
 And indeed, it was!
 I don't think it was [this](/blog/2012/2/13/News.md) instance, but some time in 2013, maybe.